nevrome/mobest/docs/multisearch.md

 origin_vectors <- mobest::determine_origin_vectors(search_product, search_time)
 ```

-The resulting object of type `mobest_originvectors` features one row for each vector with the following variables:
+The resulting object of type `mobest_originvectors` features one row for each vector with the following variables.
+Note that many variables here reflect mean values in this case, as `determine_origin_vectors()` can summarize information across parameter permutations.

 |Column               |Description |
 |:--------------------|:-----------|